maslovakate/AWS-DE-Certification/README.md

 When to Use:
 - Analyzing large datasets with analytics engines;
-- Use cases where reading specific columns instead of entire records is beneficial;
+- `Use cases: where reading specific columns instead of entire records is beneficial`;
 - Storing data on distributed systems where I/O operations and storage need optimization.

 Systems: Hadoop ecosystem, Apache Spark, Apache Hive, Apache Impala, Amazon Redshift Spectrum.